Get Set For Trump Revisions To Your Affordable Care Act Insurance

 Please, may I have some more?

-Topping insurers' wish list for other changes — which would require legislative action by Congress — would be permanent federal financial support for insurers that face high-dollar claims from some policyholders.
+Topping insurers' wish list for other changes, which would require legislative action by Congress, would be permanent federal financial support for insurers that face high-dollar claims from some policyholders.
 Insurers have argued that change is important if they are to hold down premium costs across the board.
 Insurers also want a surcharge for people who let their coverage lapse, and the permission to charge older people five times more than younger ones, a practice known as "age rating."
 The current limit is 3:1.
 Widening that ratio could lower premiums for young people but cause big hikes for people older than 45.

 Cigna said it would like to see an "appropriately funded system of state-designed high-risk pools," where people with costly illnesses could be sent.
 So, those with cancer, heart disease or other illnesses would be shunted into those pools, reducing spending — and perhaps premiums — for all remaining in the regular pool.
 High-risk pools historically, however, have been underfunded, often leading to expensive premiums for enrollees, long waitlists or annual limits on care.